 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the legal professions degree levels they offer.

-Every student pursuing a degree in legal professions has to take a look at University of Georgia.
-Located in the midsize city of Athens, UGA is a public university with a very large student population.
-A Best Colleges rank of #72 out of 2,217 colleges nationwide means UGA is a great university overall.
+Any student who is interested in legal professions has to take a look at University of Georgia.
+Located in the medium-sized city of Athens, UGA is a public university with a very large student population.

-Clayton State University is one of the best schools in the country for getting a degree in legal professions.
-Clayton State University is a moderately-sized public university located in the large suburb of Morrow.
-This university ranks 50th out of 68 colleges for overall quality in the state of Georgia.
+Clayton State University is one of the finest schools in the country for getting a degree in legal professions.
+Clayton State University is a medium-sized public university located in the large suburb of Morrow.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.